Jandini/Janda.CTF/README.md

 }
 ```

-8. Add your service to CTF workbench
+8. Add your service to CTF runner
 ###### Program.cs
 ```C#
 using Janda.CTF;